Napa Valley Wine Train

 The Napa Valley Wine Train is a privately operated excursion train that runs between Napa and St. Helena, California.
 Much of the rail line parallels State Route 29 after leaving the City of Napa and passes the towns of Yountville, Rutherford and Oakville.
 The route passes by many of the region's vineyards and wineries located in Napa County.
 The Wine Train is operated by the Napa Valley Railroad (reporting mark NVRR).
-Some of the NVRR equipment is marked NVR.